epiverse-trace/numberize/README.md

 ### Lifecycle

-This package is currently *experimental*, as defined by the [RECON software lifecycle](https://www.reconverse.org/lifecycle.html).
+This package is currently experimental, as defined by the [RECON software lifecycle](https://www.reconverse.org/lifecycle.html).

 ### Contributions